-Curriculum includes five SOL based lessons and activities for each grade level, grades preK-12.
-This program is currently taught in classrooms of Prince William County and City of Manassas school systems.
+Curriculum kits includes five SOL-based lessons and activities for each grade level, grades preK-12.
+This program is currently taught in classrooms in Prince William County and City of Manassas school systems.
 4-H staff will train teachers and volunteers to teach this program in the classroom.
 Every school has a kit available for each grade level.
 The Prince William County 4-H office also has kits available for check out.
-If you are interested in this program contact Linda King, Extension Agent, 4-H, at email@example.com.
+If you are interested in this program, contact Christina Harrigan, 4-H Program Assistant, at

 This 4-H youth development program is designed to teach children how to stay home alone safely.
 Curriculum includes a 100-page youth workbook complete with character role-plays, activities, and interactive exercises to engage both youth and parents on how to prepare for emergencies and more!

 - Creating family rules